bobheadxi/bobheadxi.github.io/_posts/2019-7-25-evaluable-expressions.md

 ## Implementation

-I'm not actually sure how much detail I can go into as far as the implementation of this goes, so for this post I'll just give a high-level overview, and maybe one day reimplement this as an open-source library.

-The core of the feature is in a Go string type I called `EvaluableExpression` that exposed the ability to evaluate the string on a collapsed application:
+For this post I'll just give a high-level overview of the implementation details. he core of the feature is in a Go string type I called `EvaluableExpression` that exposed the ability to evaluate the string on a collapsed application:

 ```go